Coleridge-Initiative/big-data-and-social-science/docs/13-ChapterWorkbooks.md

 - Understand and perform various joins.

-### Dataset Exploration
+### Dataset Exploration and Visualization

-Link to workbook:

-The *Dataset Exploration* further explores the North Carolina Department of Correction data, demonstrating how to work with missing values and date variables and join tables by using SQL in Python.
-Though some of the SQL from the Databses notebook is revisited here, the focus is on practicing Python code and using Python for data analysis.
-The workbook also explains how to pull data from a database into a dataframe in Python and continues by exploring the imported data using the `numpy` and `pandas` packages.
+The *Dataset Exploration and Visualization* notebook further explores the North Carolina Department of Correction data, demonstrating how to work with missing values and date variables and join tables by using SQL in Python.
+Though some of the SQL from the Databases notebook is revisited here, the focus is on practicing Python code and using Python for data analysis.
+The workbook also explains how to pull data from a database into a dataframe in Python and continues by exploring the imported data using the `numpy` and `pandas` packages, as well as `matplotlib` and `seaborn` for visualizations.
 In this workbook, you will learn how to:

 -   Connect to and query a database through Python,

 -   Explore aggregate statistics in Python.

+- Create basic visualizations in Python

 ### APIs